Discover the Beauty of London’S Hyde Park

 A hundred years after Henry seized the land during the Dissolution of the Monasteries, Charles 1 opened the park to the general public.
 To this day it remains a Royal Park, but it’s a space that’s intricately bound to everyday London life.
 Across history, its use has constantly changed.
 It’s seen deadly duels and executions, hosted May Day Fairs and coronation parties, and been the backdrop for everything from family picnics to major music events.

-It came to me that Hyde Park has never belonged to London - that it has always been, in spirit, a stretch of countryside; and that it links the Londons of all periods together most magically - by remaining forever unchanged at the heart of a ever-changing town. - Dodie Smith, Capture the Castle
+It came to me that Hyde Park has never belonged to London - that it has always been, in spirit, a stretch of countryside; and that it links the Londons of all periods together most magically - by remaining forever unchanged at the heart of a ever-changing town. - Dodie Smith, I Capture the Castle

 An oasis through the ages